Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 2. Fields:

-   type - type string

-   - live
-   - inorganic
-   - jam
-   - lwd
-   - bda
-   - pals
+  - **type**: string > 'live', 'lwd', 'inorganic', 'jam', 'bda', or 'pals'

-   date - type date
+  - **date**: date > now()

-   waterbody - type string
+  - **waterbody**: string > 'waterbody_name'

+  - **lat**: decimal > $y

+  - **long**: decimal >$x

 3. Digitize features by placing points atop structures where you observe them.

 4. Calculate fields

-What is this layer?
-This layer can contain low tech restoration structures and other structures that are structurally forcing flows.
-This means that flows in some way are being modified by these structures, modification of course exists for every size of structure down to a grain of sand if you get pedantic however, for the sake of digitizing flow modification should be visible from aerial imagery.
-This can include bank erosion, new channels, split flows, pond formation, etc. Which set of structures you digitize may be project specific but generally digitize them all and then apply either the structures symbology or restoration structures symbology.
-Live means vegetation growing in the channel, inorganic can be things like boulders or tires, a jam is woody debris that is channel spanning and ponding water, lwd is large woody debris in the channel such as a fallen tree, BDAs or beaver dam analogues are human made structures meant to mimic the function and form of a beaver dam, PALS or post assisted log structures are logs being held in the channel by posts, PALS are also made by humans.
-Dams are should not be digitized in this shapefile because they are already digitized in dam_crests.
+<u> What is this layer? </u> This layer can contain low-tech restoration structures and other structures that are structurally forcing flows.
+This means that flows in some way are being modified by these structures.
+Modification of course exists for every size of structure down to a grain of sand if you get pedantic however, for the sake of digitizing, flow modification should be visible from aerial imagery.
+This can include bank erosion, new channels, split flows, pond formation, etc. **Live** means vegetation growing in the channel, **inorganic** can be things like boulders, a **jam** is woody debris that is channel spanning and ponding water, **lwd** is large woody debris in the channel such as a fallen tree, **BDAs** or beaver dam analogs are human-made structures meant to mimic the function and form of a beaver dam, **PALS** or post assisted log structures are restoration structures being held in the channel by posts.
+Dams should not be digitized in this shapefile because they are already digitized in dam_crests.

 #### Lines of Evidence:

-Structurally forced flows
+- Structurally forced flows

-Signs of geomorphic modification
+- Signs of geomorphic modification

-PALS may have small circles in the structure visible from aerial imagery, those are the posts
+- PALS may have small circles in the structure visible from aerial imagery, those are the posts

-Shapefile indicating location of LTPBR structures
+- Shapefile indicating location of LTPBR structures

 <img src="{{ site.baseurl }}/QGISImages/boulders.PNG" alt="inorganic" style="width:75%;" />